-- 10. Continue to participate in the implementation of the Regional Transportation Plan (RTP), known as Plan Bay Area 2050, including on-going funding of investment in future Priority Development Areas (PDAs), Priority Conservation Areas (PCAs), and future Priority Production Areas (PPAs), and OBAG 3 - 11.
-Monitor the Implementation of California Air Resources Board (CARB) Resolution 22-12, which bans the sale of new internal combustion engines for passenger cars and pickup trucks in California by 2035 - 12.
-Monitor and support the implementation of the other four quadrants Transportation, Housing, Economic-including Solano County's broadband plan, and Environment with the Solano City County Coordinating Council (4Cs) and other partnership agencies - 13.
-Support implementation of the Capitol Corridor Strategic Plan and State Rail Plan, including: - Implementation of the Solano rail hub at the Suisun/Fairfield Amtrak Station - Support rail crossing safety improvements and update to the Rail Crossings Safety Improvements Plan - 14.
-Monitor and support the California Transit Association's (CTA's) and the Metropolitan Transportation Commission's (MTC's) efforts to obtain federal and state funding for transit - 15.
-Monitor legislative proposals from the MTC's Blue Ribbon Transit Recovery Task Force Recommendations and support implementation of the Six Functional Areas: Fare Integration Policy, Wayfinding & Mapping, Bus Transit Priority, Accessible Services (including Paratransit), Rail Network Management, and Connected Network Planning. - 16.
-Support efforts to ensure Solano receives fair share of federal transportation funding from state and region. - 17.
-Support implementation of national, state, and regional freight plans that include construction of the I-80/I-680/SR 12 Interchange, I-80 Westbound Truck Scales and SR 12 East improvements, and Intelligent Transportation System (ITS) deployment and Freight Electrification. - 18.
-Support establishment and operation of a regional Express Lanes network that includes I-80 in Solano County and connects the Bay Area region to Sacramento. - 19.
-Support "fix it first" efforts that prioritize a large portion of our scarce federal and state resources on maintaining, rehabilitating, and operating Solano County's aging transportation infrastructure over expansion. - 20.
+Development Corporation, Travis Air Force Base, -including Solano County's broadband plan, and

+Environment with the Solano City County Coordinating Council (4Cs), and other partnership agencies. - 14.13.
+Support implementation of the Capitol Corridor Strategic Plan and State Rail Plan, including: - a.
+Implementation of the Solano rail hub at the Suisun/Fairfield Amtrak Station - b.
+Support rail crossing safety improvements and update to the Rail Crossings Safety Improvements Plan - 15.14.
+Monitor and support the California Transit Association's (CTA's) and the Metropolitan Transportation Commission's (MTC's) efforts to obtain federal and state funding for transit. - 16.15.
+Monitor legislative proposals from the MTC's Blue Ribbon Transit Recovery Task Force Recommendations and support implementation of the Six Functional Areas: Fare Integration Policy, Wayfinding & Mapping, Bus Transit Priority, Accessible Services (including Paratransit), Rail Network Management, and Connected Network Planning. - 17.16.
+Support efforts to ensure Solano receives a fair share of federal transportation funding from state and region. - 18.17.
+Support implementation of national, state, and regional freight plans that include construction of the I-80/I-680/SR 12 Interchange managed lanes from Carquinez bridge to YOLO county line, I-80 Westbound Truck Scales and SR 12 East improvements, and Intelligent Transportation System (ITS) deployment, and Freight Electrification, and alternative fueling and rest stations. - 19.18.
+Support establishment and operation of a regional Express Lanes network Bay Area Infrastructure Financing Authority (BAIFA) that includes I-80 in Solano County and connects the Bay Area region to Sacramento.

+- 20.19.
+Support "fix it first" efforts that prioritize a large portion of our scarce federal and state resources on maintaining, rehabilitating, and operating Solano County's aging transportation infrastructure over expansion. - 21.20.
 Monitor legislation which impacts STA's statutory authority to serve as the Congestion Management Agency (CMA) for Solano County and countywide transportation planning.